 - One of the following options must be available:

-- It must be possible in the 3rd party AS to generate unique access tokens in the token endpoint each time for the same resource owner + OAuth2 client combination, because though the actual OAuth2 clients are different, the 3rd party AS only sees the built-in AS (proxy) as the OAuth2 client.
+a).
+It must be possible in the third party AS to generate unique access tokens in the token endpoint each time for the same resource owner + OAuth2 client combination, because though the actual OAuth2 clients are different, the third party AS only sees the built-in AS (proxy) as the OAuth2 client.

-- If (1) is not possible the 3rd party AS must support requesting dynamic scopes, and issue unique access tokens for resource owner + client + scope combination.
-In that case, for each of the actual OAuth2 clients a unique scope will be designated at the 3rd party AS.
+b).
+If (a) is not possible the third party AS must support requesting dynamic scopes, and issue unique access tokens for resource owner + client + scope combination.
+In that case, for each of the actual OAuth2 clients a unique scope will be designated at the third party AS.

-- If (1) or (2) above are not possible, then the built-in AS needs to generate a Base64 encoded, self-contained access token, containing the 3rd party access token and client_id as attributes which would also be unique to each client.
+If (a) or (b) are not possible, then the built-in AS needs to generate a Base64 encoded, self-contained access token, containing the third party access token and client id as attributes which would also be unique to each client.